 RV Accessory 5.
 Spirit Level

-Caravan parks, national parks and free camping areas seek to maximise every square metre of available ground available.
+travel trailers, national parks and free camping areas seek to maximise every square metre of available ground available.
 Because of this, some sites can be surprisingly sloping or bumpy.
 Spirit levels are an RV accessory that will help to get your RV level in these circumstances.

 There are two types – linear and ‘bulls-eye’.
 A linear spirit level is a thin tube.
 A ‘bulls-eye’ spirit level is a circular dish.
 Each has a bubble floating in a liquid.
 The RV is level when that bubble is centred.

 Experience shows that it is preferable to have two linear levels (placed at 90 degrees to each other) rather than one ‘bulls-eye’ level.
 The former is somehow more readily ‘translated’.
-Caravan parts suppliers and some hardware stores stock these levels.
+Travel Trailer parts suppliers and some hardware stores stock these levels.
 There are also spirit level apps available for your smart-phone.

 Typical twin linear spirit level.

 For towed RV’s, attach the spirit level to the A-frame, either permanently with glue, or with a rubber band or Velcro.
 Magnetic spirit levels are also available.
 Use the jockey wheel and stabiliser feet to adjust front-to-back levels and wedges (see below) for side-to-side adjustment.
 For motorhomes, place the spirit level on a level surface inside the vehicle.